deficollective/defiscan/src/content/protocols/liquity-v2/ethereum.md

 The system has the following external dependencies:

-- LST ERC20 tokens - RocketPool ETH (RETH) and Lido Wrapped Staked ETH (WSTETH)
+- LST ERC20 tokens: RocketPool ETH (RETH) and Lido Wrapped Staked ETH (WSTETH)

-- Chainlink market oracles - ETH-USD, rETH-ETH and stETH-USD
+- Chainlink market oracles: ETH-USD, RETH-ETH and STETH-USD

 Any problem or failure with the collateral contracts could have a significant impact on the Liquity v2 system.
 However, the system separates different collateral branches and shuts a collateral branch down if the branch collateralization ratio falls too low, or if the LST’s smart contract exchange rate fails.
 Thus it does its best to mitigate economic or technical collateral failure and remain functional.